 Cooperative Binding of Substrate and Ions Drives Forward Cycling of the Human Creatine Transporter-1

-The study shows that creatine gets into muscle cells using a special gate (SLC6A8) that needs sodium to work, like a lock that only opens when sodium is around — exactly what the claim says.
+The study shows that creatine gets into muscle cells using a special doorway that only works when sodium is present, which matches the claim.

 Probing binding and occlusion of substrate in the human creatine transporter‐1 by computation and mutagenesis